Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 25 Agustus 2025 03.28.09 UTC
+- WIB: Senin, 25 Agustus 2025 04.23.49 UTC
-- WITA: Senin, 25 Agustus 2025 04.28.09 UTC
+- WITA: Senin, 25 Agustus 2025 05.23.49 UTC
-- WIT: Senin, 25 Agustus 2025 05.28.09 UTC
+- WIT: Senin, 25 Agustus 2025 06.23.49 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: funny
+Kategori: inspirational